 Rollover by surviving spouse.
 You may be able to roll over tax free all or part of a distribution from a qualified retirement plan you receive as the surviving spouse of a deceased employee.
 The rollover rules apply to you as if you were the employee.
-You can roll over the distribution into a qualified retirement plan or a traditional IRA.
+You can roll over the distribution into a qualified retirement plan or a traditional or Roth IRA.
+For a rollover to a Roth IRA, see Rollovers to Roth IRAs, later

-A distribution paid to a beneficiary other than the employee's surviving spouse is not an eligible rollover distribution.
+A distribution paid to a beneficiary other than the employee's surviving spouse is generally not an eligible rollover distribution.
+However, see Rollovers by nonspouse beneficiary next.